ManasDhanpawde/Waste-Collection-Drive-Website/README.md

 - **About E-Waste**

   Explanation of what constitutes e-waste, how it's generated, and why its management is crucial for environmental health.

 - **What You Can Donate**

   A categorized list of electronic items and plastic waste that could be safely donated during the drive.

 - **Why & How to Donate**

   Insights into the environmental and social importance of donating e-waste responsibly, along with details on how citizens could participate in the drive.

 - **Do's & Don'ts of E-Waste Management**

   Guidelines for handling, storing, and disposing of e-waste properly to avoid environmental harm.

+## 📣 Credits
+- Developed by: Manas Dhanpawde and Ritvikreddy Ravipati

+- For: Janwani Organization — as part of Pehel 2024 initiative.

+## 📜 License
+This project is for educational and non-commercial use as part of a social initiative.
+Please contact the repository owner for reuse or collaboration.

+## 📞 Contact
+For any queries or collaboration requests:

+- 📧 Email: mdhanpawde@gmail.com

+- 🌐 Website: [your-portfolio-or-linkedin-if-any]